RSully/RSColorPicker/README.md

 Square (circle) color-picker that handles touch events, allows for brightness control, and allows for opacity control.
 Uses delegation to report color selection as-changed

-## RSBrightnessSlider, RSOpacitySlider

-Basic UISlider subclass that can be used easily with RSColorPickerView.

 # Project:

 Inspired by [ANColorPicker](https://github.com/unixpickle/ANColorPicker).